datalad-handbook/book/docs/basics/101-136-history.rst

    any number of commit messages within the last three commits.

-   Running this command gives you a list of the N most recent commits in your text editor (sorted with the most recent commit on the bottom).
+   Running this command gives you a list of the N most recent commits in your text editor (which may be :term:`vim`!), sorted with the most recent commit on the bottom.
-   Careful, your default editor may be :term:`vim`!
    This is how it may look like:

    .. code-block:: bash